aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/manage-ole/_index.md

 }
 ```

-## **Change OLE Object Data**
+## **Changing OLE Object Data**

-If an OLE object is already embedded in a slide, you can access that object easily using Aspose.Slides for Java and can
+If an OLE object is already embedded in a slide, you can easily access that object with Aspose.Slides for Java and modify its data this way:

-modify its data.
-Please follow the steps below to find how to modify an OLE object data from a slide:
+1. Open the desired presentation with the embedded OLE Object by creating an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.

-1. Open the desired presentation with embedded OLE Object by creating an instance of [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class.
+1. Obtain the reference of the slide by using its Index.
-1. Obtain the reference of a slide by using its Index.
+1. Access the OLE Object Frame shape.

-1. Access the OLE Object Frame shape (in this example, we have used the PPTX created above which has only one shape at first slide) and typecast that object as an OLE Object Frame.
+   In our example, we used the previously created PPTX, which has only one shape on the first slide.
+We then *cast* that object as an [OleObjectFrame](https://apireference.aspose.com/slides/java/com.aspose.slides/OleObjectFrame).
 This was the desired OLE Object Frame to be accessed.
 1. Once the OLE Object Frame is accessed, you can perform any operation on it.
 1. Create the Workbook object and access the OLE Data.
 1. Access the desired Worksheet and amend the data.
 1. Save the updated Workbook in streams.
 1. Change the OLE object data from stream data.

-In the example given below, an OLE Object Frame (that is a Microsoft Excel Chart object embedded in a slide) is accessed and then its file data is modified to change the chart data.
+In the example below, an OLE Object Frame (an Excel chart object embedded in a slide) is accessed—and then its file data is modified to change the chart data.

 ``` java
 Presentation pres = new Presentation("ChangeOLEObjectData.pptx");
 try {
     ISlide slide = pres.getSlides().get_Item(0);

     OleObjectFrame ole = null;

     // Traversing all shapes for Ole frame